Extreme Precipitation Monitor

 ARIs describe the expected amount of time (e.g., years) between periods of rainfall exceedances (usually in inches) at a given location.
 For values greater than or equal to 25 years, ARIs are inversely proportional to the Annual Exceedance Probability (AEP), which describes the probability of a particular event occurring at any one location in any given year.
 For example, precipitation thresholds that have a 100-yr ARI have a 1% AEP (i.e., a 1-in-100 chance of occurring in any given year).
 The following table shows the equivalent AEP for ARIs ranging from 1-100 years.
 The Extreme Precipitation Monitor displays exceedances for ARIs between 1 and 100 years and AEPs between 4% and 1%.

 This product is generated with the WPC's Days 1-3 Quantitative Precipitation Forecasts (QPFs) for the 6-, 24-, and 72-hr periods.
 Users can select from WPC's deterministic or 90th percentile probabilistic QPF for comparison.
 Each contour level represents an ARI (or AEP) forecasted to be equaled or exceeded for the given time period.
-QPF greater than 1 inch is outlined in black for reference.
+The 1" inch contour is included on the imagery with a gray outline for reference to higher QPF amounts.
 If the QPF for the given period is not expected to exceed the 1-yr ARI (or 4% AEP) anywhere in the domain, the text at the center of the graphic will read "WPC X-hr QPF NOT EXPECTED TO EXCEED THE 1-YR ARI (or 4% AEP)".

 The NOAA Atlas-14 data is available through the Precipitation Frequency Data Server, which provides point-based estimates of rainfall for ARIs between 1 and 1000 years for rainfall durations ranging from 5-mins up to 60 days based on a 90% confidence interval.
 Because the NOAA Atlas-14 update has not been completed for the Pacific NW, the NOAA Atlas-2 (1973) is used to supplement this region for the 6-hr and 24-hr duration rainfall comparisons.
-This data is "stitched" together with the Atlas-14 data (courtesy of Drs.
-Russ Schumacher and Greg Herman).
+This data is "stitched" together with the Atlas-14 data (courtesy of Dr. Russ Schumacher - Colorado State University).